-Already, one-quarter of global workers want flexible schedules to accommodate work-life balance, and more than one-third claim to prefer a hybrid schedule, our 2021 talent trend survey revealed.
+Already, one-quarter of global workers want flexible schedules to accommodate a work-life balance, and more than one-third claim to prefer a hybrid schedule, our 2021 talent trend survey revealed.
 Workers who care for loved ones, who are pursuing higher education, or who work multiple jobs all can benefit.
-As a result 54% of human capital leaders view flexible working arrangements as important to talent attraction.
+As a result, 54% of human capital leaders view flexible working arrangements as important to talent attraction.

 3. prioritise health and wellness

 It’s common for companies to offer health and wellness benefits to permanent employees but not to contingent workers.
 Yet, 62% of working-age adults across the globe claim a wellness program is extremely important to them, regardless of their type of employment.

 In 2019, Google began requiring its HR partners to provide healthcare and other benefits to their contingent workers in response to those workers’ demands.
 Google observed that gig workers in general “are becoming disgruntled ... and often their top concern is not having access to the benefits that full-time employees enjoy,” SHRM reports.
 Offering some degree of health benefits can therefore distinguish you from competitors.